 The Philippine Government is planning to introduce a national ID system to serve as a digital platform that will transform how services are delivered and strengthened.
 This new system would enable financial inclusion, e-government, social protection and other areas.
 Launched in November 2017, the World Bank supported this effort through an ID4D country diagnostic and then facilitated a study tour to India to learn about the design and implementation of Aadhaar.
 A workshop was held on the preliminary diagnostic results and implementation considerations.

-Morocco and India—South-South Knowledge Exchange
+Morocco and India—Peer-to-Peer Knowledge Exchange

 ID4D is supporting a knowledge exchange between India and Morocco, which is seeking inspiration for its new National Population Registry (NPR) to be developed under a recently approved $100 million loan from the World Bank.
 The exchange began in 2016 with a visit by the first Director General of Unique Identification Authority of India (UIDAI), the agency of the Aadhaar program, to Morocco.
 This visit was followed by a Moroccan technical-level delegation to India in Spring 2017.
 A second October 2017 visit enabled the Moroccan